sharcoin/sharcoin/README.md

  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Sharcoin client sofware, see http://www.sharcoin.org.
+For more information, as well as an immediately useable, binary version of the Sharcoin client software, see... (coming soon)

 License
 -------